mapeditor/tiled/docs/manual/using-templates.rst

 Using Templates
 ===============

-Any created object can be saved with all of its properties as a template, this template can be used to create copies of the object on object layers.
+Any created object can be saved as a template.
+These templates can then be instantiated elsewhere as objects that inherit the template's properties.
 This can save a lot of tedious work of setting up the object type and properties, or even just finding the right tile in the tileset.

 Templates are organized into template groups.
 Template groups can be part of